 You can now place your food on the grid and start cooking.
 Don’t open the lid too often as that would let out the smoke.

 What Kind Of Smoker Is A Weber Smokey Mountain?

 Weber Smokey Mountain is a charcoal smoker designed for slow cooking.
 Although you can use it as a grill, it’s not primarily meant for speed grilling.

 Can I Use Wood In My Smokey Mountain Cooker?

-You can totally convert your smoker into a grill without much trouble.
+You can totally convert your smoker into a grill without much trouble (btw, it has the same capacity as the Weber kettle grill).
 You just need to remove the water pan and the cooking grate on the bottom.
 Instead, place the charcoal grate and chamber on the bottom flange of your cooker.
 That’s it!